 - Founded in 1983, we pioneered elegant gentlemen's clubs based on powerful brands, quality environments, beautiful entertainers, and excellent restaurants.

 - Since our IPO in 1995, we have used our expertise to transform RCI into a leading hospitality company.

-- Today, subsidiaries own and operate more than 40 nightclubs and restaurant/bars.
+- Today, subsidiaries own and operate more than 40 nightclubs and sports bars/restaurants.

 - Larger units are in major cities, such as New York, Miami, Philadelphia, Dallas/Ft.
 Worth, and Minneapolis, with smaller ones spread through the South and Southwest.

 - RCI also owns ED Publications, Inc., the leading media company serving the multi-billion dollar adult club business with industry-related websites, magazines and trade shows.